fLooojava/RGBLED/README.md

 #3 Functionality
-1. There are several buttons on the View.
+* There are several buttons on the View.
     - one for the colors red, green, blue
-⋅⋅* one for the color white
+    - one for the color white
-⋅⋅* 3 buttons for the brightness ( dark, regular, bright )
+    - three buttons for the brightness ( dark, regular, bright )
-⋅⋅* and some more buttons for other chosen colors - for instance orange
+    - and some more buttons for other chosen colors - for instance orange
 2. The Bluetooth will be activated when the user starts the app. ( onStart )
 3. You can connect to the Bluetooth modul on the Arduino by pressing the "connect" button.
 Make sure that you have selected the correct MAC address because there is currently no input field.
 It's hard coded!